Bank Of America VS Capital One: A 2023 Business Banking Comparison

 Choose Bank Of America If …

-- You would like $0 monthly fees without having to maintain high minimum balances.
+- You would like $0-$29.95/month (waivable) fees without having to maintain high minimum balances

-- You have less than $20K in cash deposits each month.
+- You have less than Varies in cash deposits

 Choose Capital One If …

-- Your business makes a significant amount of its sales in cash transactions.
+- Your business makes a significant amount of its sales in cash transactions and needs high cash deposit limits

-- You use Xero for your business accounting and want an integration to your banking system.
+- You use Xero for your business accounting and want to integrate with your banking system

-If you have a significant amount of cash to stash, you may also be interested in our updated list of the best high-yield business savings accounts, so you can put your money to work for you.
+If you have a significant amount of cash to stash, you may also be interested in our updated list of the best high-yield business savings accounts instead, so you can put your money to work for you.

-If you’re still uncertain, thinking about your priorities can help you what to look for in a business bank when you open a business bank account.
-And once you’ve decided on your top choice of business bank, prepare and gather what you’ll need to open a business bank account ahead of time.
-That way, you’ll be ready to start right and get the most from your new business banking relationship.
+If you’re still uncertain, thinking about your priorities can help you know what to look for in a business bank account.
+And once you’ve decided on your top choice of business bank, check out our complete how to open a bank account guide.
+Happy banking!